cerniello/Super_Resolution_DNN/README.md

 # Super-Resolution Using Deep Convolutional Networks

 This is a project about Neural Networks for Data Science course implementing a state-of-the-art architecture from a given scientific paper (see [1]).
-More specifically, we will construct the Robust-UNet architecture aiming to improve the resolution of an input images from a particual dataset.
+More specifically, we will construct the Robust-UNet architecture aiming to improve the resolution of an input images using a particular dataset.

 ![RUNet Architecture](https://raw.githubusercontent.com/cerniello/Super_Resolution_DNN/master/img/00_RUnet.png)